felixbarber/felixbarber.github.io/blog.md

 # Who said scientists can't write?

-## May 4, 2024

-[RNA World](./rna_world.html): I wrote this piece as for NYU's Advanced Science Communication workshop, led by the great Brooke Borel.
-Ever wonder what "life" was like in an RNA world?
-I did.

-## Archive

 A few general interest articles from my days back at the Harvard based, student-run blog [Science In The News](https://sitn.hms.harvard.edu/):

 - [Is it Smoky in Here?
 The importance of the Clean Air Act in the 21st century](https://sitn.hms.harvard.edu/flash/2019/smokey-importance-clean-air-act-21st-century/)